r3ds3ctor/SecureCodeAnalyzer/README.md

  **Support Development**
 If you find this tool helpful and would like to support its development:
 👉 [Buy me a coffee](https://buymeacoffee.com/alexboteroh)

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+🔥 Developed by Alexander